2 coaches, director of ops set to file suit against NU

-EVANSTON, Ill. — Two former assistant baseball coaches and the director of baseball operations at Northwestern University are set to file a lawsuit against the school and several additional parties Monday.
+EVANSTON, Ill. — Two former assistant baseball coaches and the director of baseball operations at Northwestern University have filed a lawsuit against the school and several additional parties Monday.

+Just after that occurred, the school came out with a stern rebuttal.

-According to a press release from the Offices of Clifford Law, the complaint — to be filed on behalf of Dusty Napoleon, Jon Strauss and Chris Beacom — alleges retaliatory discharge, harassment, bullying and abuse that led to Napoleon, Strauss and Beacom’s contracts being discharged against Northwestern University, former head baseball coach Jim Foster, and several other members of the athletics administration.
+The complaint was filed on Monday on behalf of Dusty Napoleon, Jon Strauss and Chris Beacom against Northwestern University, former head baseball coach Jim Foster, and several other members of the athletics administration — alleges retaliatory discharge, harassment, bullying and abuse that led to Napoleon, Strauss and Beacom’s contracts being discharged.

+Attorney Christopher J. Esbrook of Chicago-based law firm Esbrook P.C. along with Beacom spoke at a news conference concerning the lawsuit.
+(See the news conference in the video above)

 The complaint also alleges charges of racism, sexism and egregious tortious conduct, including unwarranted retaliation against these coaches after they reported NCAA violations by Foster to university officials, and seeks compensation in excess of $50,000 for alleged damages.

-“The prejudicial and biased attitude of the former head coach that also included the mismanagement of the players and staff ultimately led to Foster’s firing, something that should have been done months ago,” said Christopher J. Esbrook, attorney for the Plaintiffs.
-“Northwestern had a responsibility to the players as well as to its staff to provide a safe and secure working environment.
-The Athletic Department, as well as those overseeing that department, failed in every way.
-These men tried to do the right thing, and Northwestern let down the entire team and community in its negligent handling of the matter.”
+This lawsuit is without merit and the University intends to contest it vigorously.
+When the athletic director and the University were first made aware of complaints about Coach Foster, the University immediately initiated a human resources investigation.
+The assistant coaches and director of operations received full support from the University, they were paid for their full contracts and, at their request, were allowed to support other areas of our athletic department as needed.
+Coach Foster has been relieved of his duties.

+In this instance and others, the athletic director and department acted promptly and handled the complaints in accordance with established University policy and protocols.

-The complaint goes on to say that Northwestern conducted a three-months-long investigation, where the decision was made to “handle the matter internally.”
+The complaint says otherwise, alleging that Northwestern conducted a three-months-long investigation, where the decision was made to “handle the matter internally.”

 After the coaches allegedly said they did not feel safe in the work environment and while travelling to away games when the 2023 season began, the complaint said they were immediately demoted from their positions within the Northwestern Athletic Department, and their contracts were not renewed with the baseball team.